Electrical Services in Lancaster, PA

 - Older housing stock can mean aging wiring, limited outlet placement, and panel setups that no longer match modern appliance use.

-- Moisture in basements and crawl-adjacent areas can affect outlets, fixtures, and wiring conditions over time.
+- Lower-level utility zones and nearby damp areas can affect outlets, fixtures, and wiring conditions over time.

 - Kitchen remodels, laundry upgrades, and home office additions often increase demand on circuits that were designed for lighter use.